GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Introduction

 Although OPE is a promising approach due to much smaller development effort and faster turnaround time, there are still limitations for it to be reliably and effectively used in requirements engineering in practice.
 OPE is a manual process that runs the offline evaluation for manually selected algorithms (or policy~\cite{gilotte2018offline}) against the one-off historical data.
 Therefore, there is a lack of systematic updates of offline evaluation on code solutions or solution variants that could be potentially more optimal than the manually selected ones~\cite{wu2024autooffab}.
 This can lead to unreliable and less optimized results for OPE.
-To address this issue, a recent tool, \textit{pyIEOE (Interpretable Evaluation for Offline Evaluation)}, was proposed to conduct hyperparameter tuning for OPE in the OBP dataset \cite{saito2021evaluating}.
+To address this issue, a recent tool, \textit{pyIEOE (Interpretable Evaluation for Offline Evaluation)}, was proposed to conduct hyperparameter tuning of OPE estimators in the OBP dataset \cite{saito2021evaluating}.
 However, the tool is focused on tuning hyperparameters, and it needs users to input specifications about which hyperparameters to tune.
-In this research, we are interested in addressing this issue by optimizing the code space rather than optimizing the hyperparameter space.
+In this research, we are interested in addressing this issue by optimizing the code space rather than selecting and tuning hyperparameters manually.

+\JW{This work addresses a software engineering challenge at the intersection of requirements engineering and data-driven development: validating and refining data-driven requirements when online experimentation is prohibitively expensive.
+In modern software systems, requirements for recommendation engines, search algorithms, and personalization features are increasingly data-driven rather than specification-based~\cite{wu2024autooffab}, yet validation via online A/B testing imposes substantial overhead (e.g., production-quality implementation, prolonged experimentation, and exposure to real users)~\cite{fabijan2018online}.
+Off-policy evaluation (OPE) offers an alternative, but current practice remains manual and expertise-intensive, limiting its use in continuous development workflows.}

+\JW{From a software engineering perspective, the core challenge is scalability: how can teams systematically explore and validate multiple solution variants without repeatedly deploying them online?
+This setting is analogous to continuous integration and automated testing, except that ``correctness'' is assessed through statistical estimation rather than deterministic test outcomes.
+We study whether LLM-based agents can automate parts of this validation loop by generating and evaluating constrained code variants.
+Figure~\ref{fig:ope-diff} illustrates a representative example, where the agents propose simple, localized modifications (e.g., \texttt{C}: 1$\to$10, \texttt{min\_samples\_leaf}: 100$\to$20, \texttt{n\_folds}: 3$\to$5) without manual tuning.}